SnehaPandey25/Securing-Finances-Credit-Card-Fraud-Detection/README.md

 •	_Platform_: Google Colab
 •	_Languages_: Python
 •	_Libraries Used_:
-   o	pandas
+   1.	pandas
-   o	numpy
+   2.	numpy
-   o	seaborn
+   3.	seaborn
-   o	matplotlib.pyplot
+   4.	matplotlib.pyplot
-   o	scikit-learn
+   5.	scikit-learn
-   o	keras
+   6.	keras

 # Applications:
 1.	_Predictive modeling_: Use the trained random forest classifier to predict whether a new transaction is fraudulent or not.
 The model will consider the extracted features as input and output a binary classification result indicating whether the transaction is fraudulent or not.